 See our “History of our Pastors” page on this website for more about the pastors who have led our congregation through the years.

-St. John’s UCC Was Started as part of the The Reformed Church in SE Pa.
+St. John’s Was Started as part of The Reformed Church in SE Pa.

 With a great wave of German immigrants coming to southeastern Pennsylvania in the late 1700’s to mid-1800’s, many new Reformed and Lutheran churches were formed in the area.
 Many were formed as “union churches” with separate services for each denomination, and most services were in German until the 1860’s, when some English services also began.
 All of the area Reformed churches were derived from St. Peter’s church in Hilltown as part of the Tohickon Classis.
 On May 15, 1874, a committee appointed by the Tohickon Classis came to Lansdale and began holding services from time to time at the recommendation of the first annual meeting of the Tohickon Classis.
 St. John’s held occasional services in late 1875 under the guidance of Rev. Jacob Kehm at Althouse’s Hall (a public hall for meetings) in Lansdale in the afternoon or evening.
 On January 30, 1876, a constitution was adopted for St. John’s Reformed Church in Lansdale.
 On September 25, 1878, St, John’s became part of the Hilltown Charge.

-ST. JOHN’S ORIGINAL BUILDING – SE CORNER OF MAIN & RICHARDSON
+ST. JOHN’S ORIGINAL BUILDING – JUST ACROSS FROM THE CURRENT CHURCH – SE CORNER OF MAIN & RICHARDSON

 On October 15, 1876, the cornerstone was laid for the original church building with Rev. Jacob Kehm & Rev. J.L.
 Dangler of Sellersville officiating.
 In the forenoon Rev. Kehm preached in German & in the afternoon Rev. Dengler preached in English.
 The Sunday School held its first service in the church on November 4, 1877.
 The first worship service in the building was in the evening of December 23, 1877 with Rev. A.B.
 Koplin preaching in English, and Rev. Rev. S.K.
 Gross preached the first service in German on December 30, 1877.